Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Note: If the application has been restarted after installation, you'll need to retrieve the temporary password from the system logs.

-Access the administration interface and log in using:
+Access the administration page and log in using:

 admin